BlockchainLabsNZ/tge-contract/audit/readme.md

 - #### Logic

-	- [ ] Contract-driven token distribution (no dependency on external actors)
+	- [ ] Contract-driven token distribution (no dependency on external actors) - *See our observations*
-	- [ ] No Front-end dependencies (distribution scripts, running nodes, bridges, ... )
+	- [ ] No Front-end dependencies (distribution scripts, running nodes, bridges, ... ) - *See our observations*
 	- [x] No upgradeable contracts
 	- [x] No Oracles